OCamlPro/alt-ergo/CONTRIBUTING.md

 * Pull request should be rebased and up to date from the `base` branch to be merged.

 * All commits will be squashed into one when merged into the `base` branch.
-A PR with only one commit is appreciated since it facilitate the review.
+A PR with only one commit is appreciated since it facilitates the review.

 ## Legal Guidelines